111nation/TinyEngine/Docs/README.md

 ### Functions

-Built in functions take a slightly different approach, for one, they do not have to be defined by the programmer (hence built in!) and these functions **do support function arguments**.
-However, return types are not supported, and not needed!
+Built-in functions take a slightly different approach; for one, they do not have to be defined by the programmer (hence built-in!) and these functions **do support function arguments**.
+However, return types are not supported and not needed!

-Function arguments are comma delimited and support expressions.
+Function arguments are comma-delimited and support expressions.

 The following lists all the functions available for use: